Aydin-ab/ray-aydin/doc/source/ray-core/fault_tolerance/actors.rst

 - The Actor class definition's value, for example, `@ray.remote(max_task_retries=2)` decorator.
 Ray ignores this value if you didn't set it.
 - The default value, `0`.

 For example, if a method sets `max_task_retries=5` and `retry_exceptions=True`, and the actor sets `max_restarts=2`, Ray executes the method up to 6 times: once for the initial invocation, and 5 additional retries.
 The 6 invocations may include 2 actor crashes.
-After the 6th invocation, a `ray.get` call to the result Ray ObjectRef raises the exception raised in the last invocation, or `ray.exceptions.RayActorError` if the actor crashed in the last invocation.
+After the sixth invocation, a `ray.get` call to the result Ray ObjectRef raises the exception raised in the last invocation, or `ray.exceptions.RayActorError` if the actor crashed in the last invocation.